afontenot/pyweight/docs/md/Basic Usage.md

 The unmodified program will not allow you to enter clearly unreasonable rates of weight change (no more than 3 pounds per week).
-Note that just because the Pyweight allows you to enter a value, it is not thereby endorsing your goal as reasonable for you or healthy for anyone.
+Note that just because the PyWeight allows you to enter a value, it is not thereby endorsing your goal as reasonable for you or healthy for anyone.
 It is up to you, in consultation with a doctor, to come up with a reasonable target.

 ### Diet Adjustment Frequency

-Here you can select how often you want Pyweight to provide you with advice on modifying your diet to hit your weight management target.
+Here you can select how often you want PyWeight to provide you with advice on modifying your diet to hit your weight management target.
 Values from 7 to 30 days are selectable; values from 14 to 21 days are recommended.